officialGanesh/Word-Finder/README.md

 ### TODO
 1️⃣ Load the files 🗄️
 2️⃣ Run the script to check for required word 👀
-3️⃣ Count the occurance of word
+3️⃣ Display the number of files in which word found
-4️⃣ Display the count